ineelp/fastmail_test/README.md

 # fastmail_test

-This project is a simple Node.js application that uses `axios` to fetch data from an API endpoint and outputs the names of images from the response.
+This project is a simple Node.js application that uses `axios` to fetch data from an API endpoint and allows users to filter images based on color tags and orientation.

 ## Project Overview